sean-olson/aws-serverless-go-lambda-template/README.md

 # aws-serverless-go-lambda-template
 A boilerplate Serverless Framework  application template for an AWS Lambda function written in **Go**.
-It can be used to scaffold for your serverless Lambda functions.
+It can be used to scaffold your serverless Go Lambda functions.
 The Make file is configured with the necessary commands and variables to build a custom binary as well as a cleanup script.
 Additionally, a Dockerfile is included to build a custom binary, based on the Amazon Linux, should glibc compatibility issues arrise.

 ## It Includes: